hapax/hapax.github.io/assets/emcc.md

 masses of the parts.
 In contrast, kinetic energy need not be conserved, since energy can change forms.

 We will continue to assume that both momentum and mass are conserved in special relativity for any fixed frame of reference.
+Our key example will be an exploding bowling ball.

 #### Conclusion